 NOTE 1: Security mechanisms for protection of subscription credentials in ARPF are left to implementation.

 NOTE 2: Security mechanisms for storage of subscription credentials in the UDR and for the transfer of authentication subscription data (as specified in 3GPP TS 29.505 [70]) between UDR and ARPF are left to implementation.

+The UDM shall set the lifetime for the primary authentication based on the operator’s local policy and it determines to trigger a primary (re-)authentication considering the request if any received and the lifetime of the primary authentication.

 ***End of Change 1***